 How to claim against your landlord for disrepair

-If your rented property is in disrepair it's your landlord's responsibility to carry out repairs.
-Follow the Which? guide on what to do.
+If your rented property is in disrepair it's your landlord's responsibility to fix it.
+Follow the Which? guide on what to do to ensure repairs are carried out.

 How to complain about your letting agent